 The most common finger injury in climbing is rupturing the A2 pulley.
 The tear of the pulley can be a full tear or partial tear.
 Either way, it will stop you from climbing for a while.
 I will not cover pulley injuries in-depth in this article.
 Here is an excellent article about pulley injuries by Dr. James Lee.

-Taping a finger to prevent pulley injuries or to aid in the recovering from injuries is a debated topic among climbers.
-Almost all reasearch shows that taping a finger with an injured pulley is ineffective.
+Taping a finger to prevent pulley injuries or to aid in recovering from injuries is a debated topic among climbers.
+Almost all research shows that taping a finger with an injured pulley is ineffective.
 The most effective way to heal a pulley (at least in the beginning) is to not climb.
 Always go and see a doctor in case of an injury.

 Though taping an injured finger might not protect a finger structure-wise all that much, BUT it is an excellent way to help keep in mind that you have an injured finger.
 Like a little reminder every time you grab a hold with the injured hand.
 I think it helps in climbing more thoughtfully and not loading the finger too much and suddenly.
 This is probably even more important than the additional support the tape is giving to the injured finger.